PSP-Archive/PSPRadio/PSP/Plugins/GAME_PSPTris/readme.txt

 The formula for the points are : points(N) = N*10 + (N-1)*10 .. + 10

 e.g. : 2 balls gives 2*10 + 1*10 = 20 points, and 4 balls give 4*10 + 3*10 + 2*10 + 1*10 = 100 points.

+Original:
+In the game use LEFT (or LEFT_TRIGGER), RIGHT (or RIGHT_TRIGGER) and DOWN for moving the bricks.
+UP will drop the current brick.
+CROSS will rotate the current brick.
+START will pause the game.

+Points :
+dropping the brick gives 5 points
+1 line = 10  * level
+2 line = 40  * level
+3 line = 80  * level
+4 line = 120 * level

 Entering names on the highscore screen